knail1/career-peek/README.md

 <summary>View task list prompt</summary>

 ```
 Can you make a `todo.md` that I can use as a checklist?
 Make sure it structurally maps with the prompt plan, since you'll start working through the todo list items and would refer to the corresponding prompts to implement the tasks.
+Be thorough
 ```
 </details>